CGCL-codes/Auxo/README.md

 ## Other related work

-We also collect other related work of graph stream summarization strutures like Horae, Scube, MoSSo, SGS, GS4 and their codes are in the corresponding directory.
+We also collect other related work of graph stream summarization strutures like Horae, Scube, MoSSo, SGS, GS4 and their codes are in the "baseline" directory.